shayan15sa/phi-sim/README.md

 I'm open to any PR

 ## TODOS
-- [ ] Implementing an interface for adding planets with the GUI
+- [x] Implementing an interface for adding planets with the GUI
+- [x] Separating the logic in a different file (module?)
 - [ ] Adding releases for win linux mac with github action
-- [ ] Separating the logic in a different file (module?)
+- [ ] Adding 3d?